aims-ks/eatlas-search-engine/README.md

 ## How to integrate the search engine into the eAtlas
 To integrate the search engine into the eAtlas setup, first, ensure that the eatlas/eatlas-search-engine repository exists by deploying the `ECRResourceStack` stack in the [cdk code](https://github.com/AIMS/AMPSA_infrastructure/).

-Next,we will build and tag a Docker image and push it to AWS ECR.
+Next, we will build and tag a Docker image and push it to AWS ECR.
 You may need to log in to the console and modify you dev user permissions to enable the ECR actions.

 ```shell
 # build docker image